a workers collective 1967-1987, Los Angeles & Culver City, California

 Still, the Press continued to print at low or no cost for virtually every progressive cause taken up in LA.
 The Pentagon Papers Defense Committee, the United Farm Workers, Alliance for Survival, American Indian Movement, Earth Day Committee, and various groups advocating solidarity with Central America all had posters and leaflets printed at the Press.
 The shop, structured as a worker-owned collective, also served as an ongoing laboratory of socially-responsible business practices, with most decisions still being made collectively and everyone getting equal wages regardless of skill or job position.

-Peace Press closed down in 1987, but its legacy continues.
+Peace Press closed in 1987, but its legacy continues.
 The materials it produced continue to speak to the issues of today.
 Once again our government has involved us in an unpopular war; environmental degradation is escalating; and human rights for women, people of color, and gays and lesbians still need defending.

 The unique history of the Press continues to resonate as the government attacks today’s anti-war movement, the arts and free speech.
 In this era of increased corporate media disinformation and news-as-entertainment, there is something vital to be learned from the model of alternative information production created by committed activists more than 30 years ago.
 Though the tools or technologies may change, injustices continue to be fought, and dissenting points of view need to be expressed and safeguarded.